CamSoper/Inferno/README.md

 ## Inferno.Api

 This is the core functionality.
 It exposes all functionality as a web API.
-I run it on http://localhost:5000 and, until I write a UI, control the smoker by connecting to the Pi via SSH and issuing cURL commands.
+I run it on http://localhost:5000 and control it via a variety of tools.

+## Inferno.Bot

+A Skype bot for controlling the smoker.
+Designed for WAF.
+Built with Microsoft Bot Framework and hosted on Azure.

 ## Inferno.Cli

-A command-line interface to use over SSH in lieu of cURL.
-Work in progress.
+A command-line interface for the API.

+## Inferno.Common

+Common classes shared between projects.

+## Inferno.RelayListener

+Service that makes an outgoing connection to an Azure Relay Hybrid Connection and relays requests to API from the cloud.

 ## Inferno.TemperatureLogger